-The class teacher/SENDCo will oversee transition from one setting to another.
+The SENCo will oversee transition from one setting to another in discussion with the new setting, parents and the class teacher and any teaching assistants.

 This will include:

-- Meetings with Early Years settings/previous schools to discuss the needs of your child. - Opportunities for staff to see the child in their previous setting in order to observe the strategies and support already in place - Opportunities for your child to visit the school and become familiar with the new environment - Use of photos and social stories to familiarise your child with their new school and adults who will be working with them - 1:1 meetings between home and school - Story time and stay and play for children entering EYFS
+- Meetings with Early Years settings/previous schools/secondary schools to discuss the needs of your child. - Opportunities for staff to see the child in their previous setting in order to observe the strategies and support already in place - Opportunities for your child to visit the school and become familiar with the new environment - Use of photos and social stories to familiarise your child with their new school and adults who will be working with them - 1:1 meetings between home and school - Story time and stay and play for children entering EYFS